Simulation of McKean Vlasov SDEs with super linear growth: Main Results

-This result shows the particle scheme will converge to the MV-SDE with a given rate.
-Therefore, to show convergence between our numerical scheme and the MV-SDE, we only need to show that the numerical version of the particle scheme converges to the ``true'' particle scheme.
+\end{proposition} This result shows the particle scheme will converge to the MV-SDE with a given rate.
+Therefore, to show convergence between our numerical scheme and the MV-SDE, we only need to show that the numerical version of the particle scheme converges to the ``true'' particle scheme. {We point out that under the assumption of a constant diffusion matrix $\sigma$ it is possible to improve the PoC convergence rate above via the results in \cite{Delarue2019}.}